The Rectory

 Matthew Day (born Wreningham in 1806, although living in Carlton Rode) came to the rescue.
 He owned land in Church Road and was happy to exchange this with ownership of the existing, but distant, rectory and its surrounding land.
 The precise swap also needed to take into account the fact that there were different types of annual levy on each plot.

-This opened the way for the new rectory to be constructed in Church Road.
-It wasn’t completed until 1854, by which time, the Rev Upcher had arrived as the new rector.
+This opened the way for the new rectory to be constructed on Church Road.
+It wasn’t completed until 1854, by which time, the Rev A W Upcher had arrived as the new rector.
 Is it the only house in Wreningham to have been constructed with a cellar?
 County Directories of the late 1800s state that the new rectory cost £1,600.
-Perhaps this sum included other church related costs because this seems a great deal of money; we know the North Transept in the Church was being constructed at about the same time.
+Perhaps this sum included other church-related costs because this seems a great deal of money; we know the north transept in the Church was being constructed at about the same time.

-After the Rev Upcher died, in 1896, the Rev Ernest Fardell took his place.
-A legal document needed to be drawn up for the transfer of the rectory; the Rev Fardell is also understood to have made building improvements.
+After the Rev A W Upcher died, in 1896, the Rev Ernest Fardell took his place.
+A legal document needed to be drawn up for the transfer of the rectory; Fardell is also understood to have made building improvements.

 R D Day’s ledger also describes various small-scale works, repairs and decorations to the rectory.
 Shown here are a few of his ongoing running repairs around the rectory in September 1901.